nf-core/abotyper/README.md

 Exon 7 CDS reference sequence was truncated at 817 bp as this captures the targeted SNVs within the exon and UTR's

-Additional reading material on ABO [here](https://ftp.ncbi.nlm.nih.gov/pub/mhc/rbc/Final%20Archive/Excel_and_PowerPoint/).
+If you would like to get up to speed with ABO genotyping, there is detailed reading material [here](https://ftp.ncbi.nlm.nih.gov/pub/mhc/rbc/Final%20Archive/Excel_and_PowerPoint/).

-SNVs relevant to ABO blood group genotyping are documented [here](https://bloodgroupdatabase.org/groups/details/?group_name=ABO)
+All SNVs relevant to ABO blood group genotyping have also been documented extensively [here](https://bloodgroupdatabase.org/groups/details/?group_name=ABO)

 # Core dependencies